Skip to main content

 How Much Cannabis Can I Sell in a Day?

-There is a limit to the amount of cannabis you can sell to each consumer per day:
+There is a limit to the amount of cannabis a cannabis retail store can sell to each consumer per day:

 Hours of Operation

-You can’t run a dispensary within 1000 feet of any preexisting private or public school.
+You cannot operate a cannabis establishment within 1000 feet of any preexisting private or public school.
 Local laws may, however, limit that distance to no less than 500 feet.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.